High-harmonic generation in zinc oxide subjected to intense mid-infrared femtosecond laser pulse: Numerical results and discussion

 For the lower intensity shown, the transient response of electrons is characterized by series of temporally confined ionization bursts that occur near the peaks of the oscillating laser electric field, cf. Fig.\ref{fig:fig3}(a).
-The temporal profile of the relevant non-adiabatic coupling $F_z(t) (d_z)_{cv}(\ks(t))$ that drives transitions between the valence and the conduction band is also shown in Fig.\ref{fig:fig3}(b).
-The time duration of each burst is some fraction of the laser half-cycle, and it leads to emergence of a small number of electrons in the conduction band.
-Following each transition, a steady state is not reached, the density distribution does not have enough time to fully relax, as next ionization burst occurs.
-The bursts that occur during each half-cycle of the oscillating electric field are not independent of the previous half-cycles: intra- and inter-cycle interference distort the temporal profile of the conduction electron density, which become most prominent after the pulse peak.
+The temporal profile of the non-adiabatic coupling $i \langle \dot{c}(t) | v(t) \rangle = E_z(t) (d_z)_{cv}(\ks(t))$ that drives transitions between the valence and the conduction band is also shown in Fig.\ref{fig:fig3}(b), and $(d_z)_{cv}=h_{cv}/i \omega_{cv}$ is the transition dipole moment.
+Each burst leads to emergence of a small fraction of electrons in the conduction band.
+However a steady state is not reached, the electron distribution does not have enough time to fully equilibrate, as next ionization burst occurs.
+This is easily understood in the framework of the Landau-Zener model, which applies if transitions take place in a narrow time interval around the peaks of the driving laser electric field.
+After a pulse peak, the probability of a single transition in adiabatic basis can be written as \cite{Vitanov1996}